 I am living with both of these viruses and most of you reading this are living at least with HPV.
 For me, as for many others, these viruses have had a permanent affect on my health and personal life.
 I was never told I was at risk, and was very unhappy when I eventually learned what the matter was.
 But it never occurred to me to sue, let alone criminally charge, the suspected disease source(s).
 While plenty of the overwhelming majority of people out there with HPV or herpes may have considered filing a civil case against a current or ex lover, I bet few if any ever thought about going to the police.

 Why do so many of us lose our reason and embrace criminal law and prison for sexually active people who may not always disclose their HIV status?
-Why do so many even in our own community embrace the notion of “bad” people with HIV who are “reckless” and put others at risk and so should go to prison for a disease that is far less likely to kill anyone than the HPV-related cervical cancer Veronica’s friend is dying from?
+Why do so many people, even in our own community, embrace the notion of “bad” people with HIV who are “reckless” and put others at risk and so should go to prison for a disease that is far less likely to kill anyone than the HPV-related cervical cancer Veronica’s friend is dying from?

 I would love to see someone study that instead of continuing to measure people’s irrational reaction to HIV outside the context of how we live with and react to other serious diseases.